Andy Hamilton (American football)

-Ladelle Andrews Hamilton Jr. (born April 8, 1950) is an American former professional football wide receiver who played three seasons in the National Football League (NFL) with the Kansas City Chiefs and New Orleans Saints.
-He was selected by the Chiefs in the fourth round of the 1972 NFL draft after playing college football at Louisiana State University.
+Ladelle Andrews Hamilton Jr. (born April 8, 1950) is an American former professional football player who was a wide receiver for three seasons in the National Football League (NFL) with the Kansas City Chiefs and New Orleans Saints.
+He was selected by the Chiefs in the fourth round of the 1972 NFL draft after playing college football for the LSU Tigers.

 Early life

 Hamilton played high school football at Ruston High School in Ruston, Louisiana.
 While at Ruston, he played receiver while his cousin, Bert Jones, played quarterback.

 College career

-Hamilton played for the LSU Tigers from 1968 to 1971.
+Hamilton played for the Tigers at Louisiana State University from 1968 to 1971.
 He played for LSU's freshman team in 1968.
 Hamilton also played with Bert Jones at LSU.
 He caught 109 passes for 2,141 yards and 18 touchdowns during his college career.
 He also rushed for 65 yards and 5 touchdowns.
 Hamilton set LSU career records for receptions, receiving yards, and receiving touchdowns.
 He tied an Orange Bowl record with 9 receptions in the 1971 Orange Bowl.
 He also tied an LSU record for touchdown catches in a game when he caught three in a victory against Notre Dame in 1971.